CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 ## Render in Render.cs

-A class for "drawing" things on the console.
+A class for "rendering" things on the console.
 It uses 2 buffers(Pixel matrixies):
 	- Current buffer: stores the current content of the console
 	- Next buffer: stores the next frame to be rendered The render function only draws the pixels that have changed since the last frame.